Earned Media Strategy: How to Use Business Awards to Build Credibility

 Nearly every magazine and Chamber of Commerce under the sun hosts some kind of award—Best Places to Work, 10 for the Next 10, Small Business Award, etc. Not only can you nominate yourself (usually for free), but, done right, it can bring you, your business, and your leaders a crazy amount of credibility and buzz.

-• A survey to all locally-based employees of the organization
+A survey sent to all local employees

 How to build an earned media strategy for local, regional, and national awards?